Hook (wrestler): FTW Champion (2022–2024)

-The Opps (2024–2025)
+The Opps (2024–present)

-During Hook's FTW title reigns, he formed a tag team with Samoa Joe and later Katsuyori Shibata named "The Opps".
+During Hook's FTW title reigns, he formed an alliance with Samoa Joe, and later Katsuyori Shibata, which would be named "The Opps".
 In October 2024, Hook began a feud with The Patriarchy (Christian Cage, Kip Sabian, and Nick Wayne) after it was revealed that Cage was the one that attacked his father Taz.
 On January 15, 2025 at Maximum Carnage, Hook defeated Cage by disqualification.
 On the February 20 episode of Dynamite, The Opps defeated The Patriarchy, ending the feud.
 On the April 16 at Dynamite: Spring BreakThru, Hook was scheduled in an AEW World Trios Championship match between The Opps and the Death Riders (Claudio Castagnoli, Jon Moxley, and Wheeler Yuta), however he was (kayfabe) attacked by the Death Riders off-camera and was pulled from the match.
 This came after he legitimately vomited during a match with Death Riders the previous week.
 On May 25 at Double or Nothing, Hook returned and briefly assisted The Opps in their Anarchy in the Arena match against the Death Riders.
 After a three-month absence, Hook returned on the August 27 episode of Dynamite, where he attacked Wheeler Yuta.

-Singles competition (2025–present)

 On the September 12 episode of Dynamite, Hook announced that he would be leaving The Opps.
 On September 20 at All Out, Hook came to the aid of Eddie Kingston from an attack by Big Bill and Bryan Keith.
+At Full Gear on November 22, Hook would turn heel by attacking "Hangman" Adam Page during his steel cage AEW World Championship defence with Samoa Joe, thus rejoining The Opps and allowing Joe to win the title.

+On the February 7, 2026 episode of Collision, Hook announced that he would temporarily take leadership of The Opps due to Samoa Joe suffering an undisclosed injury until Joe's return on the April 22 episode of Dynamite.
+On the May 2 episode of Collision, Hook unsuccessfully challenged Kevin Knight for the AEW TNT Championship.

+Independent circuit (2026–present)

+On January 16, 2026 at Limitless Wrestling's Limitless Rumble, Hook defeated Leo Sparrow. and would make his Game Changer Wrestling debut on June 19, 2026 defeating Joey Janela, he would challenge Atticus Cougar for the GCW world championship via DQ.